 In addition to reviewing these options and familiarizing yourself with the overview of the policy, you can access a variety of resources to help you avoid violations, as well as understand and maintain a high level of academic integrity.
 Please find below information on additional academic integrity resources.

 All active CPS students are enrolled in AIRS, an approximately one-hour review under My Organizations in Canvas containing videos from instructors and students, as well as interactive elements to help you learn about, engage with, and understand the connection between academic and professional integrity, common violations to avoid, as well as tools (some listed in the following sections) that you can utilize to ensure you meet academic expectations and complete your work with integrity.

-Below is a link to a Flash-based tool students can use before they submit an assignment to ensure they have not accidentally committed any of the most common violations of the academic integrity policy.
-Additionally, if you are unsure how to do an in-text citation or make a work cited page, the IAIC contains links to examples of APA and MLA-style formatting.
+Students can review the CAIC before they submit an assignment to help ensure they have not accidentally committed any of the most common violations of the Academic Integrity Policy.
+Additionally, if you are unsure how to do in-text citation or make a work cited page, the IAIC contains links to additional Northeastern resources.

 Information about plagiarism can be found on the Snell Library website under their research tutorials.
 On the first page, you can find definitions and examples of plagiarism, and encouragement to keep track of citations.
 The second page contains guides to using four free citation management tools, as well as links to workshops to learn more about each one.